-If you get the critical error message on your WordPress page, stating »There has been a critical error on this website.
+If you get the critical error message on your WordPress page, stating »There has been a critical error on this website and you can not access wp-admin.
 Learn more about troubleshooting WordPress.«, you don’t necessarily have to update anything in the config via FTP just yet…

 Before going crazy trying to (re)gain FTP access, cause you’re a noob and you only used it once to install WordPress, and then bragged about that to your evenmore noob-ish Mac user friends, you can try this:

-- If your page is synced with WP.com / JetPack, go to WP.com and access your site there.
+- If your page is synced your page with WP.com via JetPack, go to WP.com and access your site there.

 - Deactivate all kinds of silly plugins that are non-essential to your layout such as